DockYard/styleguides/ux-dev/team-values.md

 ## Authentic
-"We’re genuine, straightforward, honest, and trustworthy."
+> We’re genuine, straightforward, honest, and trustworthy.

 We are: credible, sincere, trustworthy
 We are not: deceptive, unreliable